barbora-simkova/Digital-electronics-1/Labs/03-vivado/README.md

 ![XDC](Images/Addsources1.png)

-Here we choose the first option - Add or create constrains
+Here we choose Add or create constrains and click on Next.

 ![xdc](Images/xdc.png)